tbnobody/OpenDTU-docs/docs/firmware/configuration/config_settings.md

 ### Backup: Configuration File Backup

-#### Backup the configuration file :material-form-dropdown:{title="Dropdown"}
+#### Delete :material-button-cursor:{title="Button"}

-Select the configuration file which you want to download.
+Click the red trash download button delete the selected config file from the device.

-#### Backup :material-button-cursor:{title="Button"}
+#### Download :material-button-cursor:{title="Button"}

-Press this button to download the previously selected config file.
+Click the blue download button to download the selected config file.
 The format of this file is `.json` and can be opened with any text editor.

 ### Restore: Restore the Configuration File